 Battery Parameters

-Before purchasing a battery, it is important to determine the amount of electricity your system consumes daily.
+Before purchasing a battery, determine how much electricity your system consumes daily.
 For more information on sizing solar energy systems, please click here.

-Before your buy a battery, make sure you understand the following properties:
+Before you buy a battery, make sure you understand the following properties:

 Rated Capacity and Depth of Discharge